prabh8331/Data-Engineering-with-Azure/architecture/arch_brainstrom.md

 - Monitor resources on each machine and adjust service distribution as needed.

 Feel free to ask if you need more details about any specific service installation!

+Here’s a theoretical step-by-step approach to setting up your services on the two Ubuntu laptops using Docker Swarm:

+### 1. **Prepare the Environment:**
+   - **Update Ubuntu**: Ensure both laptops have updated OS and Docker installed.
+   - **Initialize Docker Swarm**: Set up Docker Swarm on Laptop 1 as the manager node and have Laptop 2 join the swarm as a worker node.

+### 2. **Install Core Services (Foundation Services):**
+   - **Zookeeper**: Deploy Zookeeper first, as it is critical for managing coordination between Kafka and Hadoop.
+   - **Hadoop Namenode**: Install the Hadoop Namenode on Laptop 1 (master node), and the Standby Namenode on Laptop 2 for redundancy.
+   - **Hadoop Datanodes**: Install Datanodes on both laptops to store actual HDFS file data.

+### 3. **Resource Management Services:**
+   - **YARN Resource Manager**: Deploy YARN Resource Manager on Laptop 1 to manage cluster resources.
+   - **YARN Node Manager**: Deploy on Laptop 2 for processing tasks assigned by the Resource Manager.

+### 4. **Data Processing and Streaming:**
+   - **Kafka Brokers**: Deploy Kafka brokers on both laptops for distributed messaging and stream processing.
+   - **Spark**: Install Spark Master on Laptop 2 and Spark Workers on both laptops for distributed data processing tasks.

+### 5. **Storage and Metadata Management:**
+   - **MySQL**: Set up MySQL on Laptop 1 for managing structured data.
+   - **Hive Metastore**: Install Hive Metastore on Laptop 1 for storing metadata related to Hive.
+   - **Sqoop**: Install Sqoop on Laptop 2 to transfer data between RDBMS (MySQL) and Hadoop HDFS.

+### 6. **NoSQL Databases:**
+   - **MongoDB Shards**: Install MongoDB Shard 1 on Laptop 1 and Shard 2 on Laptop 2 for distributed NoSQL data storage.
+   - **MongoDB Router**: Set up a MongoDB Router for managing communication between shards (on either laptop).

+### 7. **Querying, Orchestration, and Monitoring:**
+   - **Hive Server**: Install on Laptop 2 to allow querying through Hive.
+   - **Impala**: Install Impala on Laptop 2, pointing to HDFS for fast querying.
+   - **Apache Airflow**: Install Airflow on Laptop 2 for orchestrating workflows.
+   - **Prometheus** and **Grafana**: Install on Laptop 2 to monitor system metrics and visualize them.

+### 8. **CI/CD Pipeline:**
+   - **Jenkins**: Install Jenkins on Laptop 1 for managing CI/CD pipelines.
+You can configure it to automate Docker deployments and other tasks.

+### 9. **Testing and Validation:**
+   - After installing each component, test its functionality and make sure all components are properly communicating and functioning as expected.
+   - Ensure Docker services are part of the same Docker overlay network for proper communication across the swarm cluster.

+This order ensures that dependencies are addressed in sequence and your environment is built on a strong foundation.